bjayaram/engie_progress_app/README.md

 If not, upgrade your Python interpreter.

 It is probably best to run the programs in this tutorial in a virtual environment so that your system wide Python interpreter is not affected, though this is not a requirement.
-The following commands create a directory for this tutorial, then create a virtual environment named jp and activate it and finally install JustPy and its dependencies:
+The following commands create a directory for this app, then create a virtual environment named jp and activate it and finally install JustPy and its dependencies:

 ```
 $ mkdir progressapp